axelpale/affineplane/docs/API.md

 <a name="affineplanetran2changeBasis"></a>
 ### affineplane.tran2.changeBasis(tr, sourceBasis, targetBasis)

-Convert transformation from basis to another.
+Convert transformation from a basis to another.

 <p style="display: inline">Parameters:</p>